 Perhaps best of all, there is a thriving competitive community.
 Playing catch-up to it is no mean feat after so many set releases (that is why we made a list of the best Hearthstone decks for beginners), but Blizzard is looking into ways to alleviate that struggle for new players.
 It is also quite easy to play for free if you use your gold smartly and keep up with daily rewards, even if you are not particularly good.

 If you ever thought the best card games were all rather similar then guess again, Ascension is a deck-builder rather than a card battler.
 But what, you may ask, is a deck-building game?
-Deck-builders are subgenre of card games where each player starts with an identical deck and then a line-up of cards they can purchase using various resources generated by those starter cards.
+Deck-builders are a subgenre of card games where each player starts with an identical deck and then a line-up of cards they can purchase using various resources generated by those starter cards.
 Those cards then go into their discard pile, which is shuffled into their deck whenever they run out of cards.
 You start each turn with five cards and discard any you do not use – usually that will not be any of them – at the end.

 It is a completely different focus, moving the strategic deck-building portion of the game into the spotlight but keeping basic concerns like card sequencing and resource spending in place.
 Ascension is among the best card games on PC if you are the sort of person that likes playing combo decks with big single turns.
 Beautiful art, regular updates, and very fast games round it off as a great thing to waste a little time with.
 This is also one of the few genuine deck-builders available on PC.